degville/docs-cloud/en/install-maas.md

 node.
 This is why MAAS will attempt to power each node off during the discovery phase.
 If your hardware does not power off, it's likely that it's not using an IPMI based BMC and you will need to edit a node's power configuration to enable MAAS to control its power.
+See the [MAAS documentation][power] for more information on power types, including a table of [BMC driver support][bmc].

-To do this, select click on the arbitrary name your machine has been given in the `Nodes` page.
+To edit a node's power configuration, click on the arbitrary name your machine has been given in the `Nodes` page.
 This will open the configuration page for that specific machine. `Power` is the second section from the top.

 Use the drop-down `Power type` menu to open the configuration options for your node's specific power configuration and enter any further details that the